 During office hours I may be in either my office or laboratory (401).
 Please check both places for me.
+On Tuesday from 10-11 I will be in the chemistry library (S460).
 If you cannot come by during scheduled office hours or have questions at other times, please feel free to drop by my office (464) or lab (401) at any time.